Do you have a kettle that needs some cleaning (like an electric kettle with lime scale build-up)?

 Mix water and white vinegar in equal parts.

-Warning: your vinegar solution will smell quite strong as you heat it.
-Be sure there is good ventilation in the room and that you don’t inhale the vapors.
+So, be sure there is good ventilation in the room and that you don’t inhale the vapors.

 Lime lemon also works.